Vancouver College of Dental Hygiene FAQs

 The VCDH has no preference as to where your credits are achieved as long as they are University transfer courses.

-The Vancouver College of Dental Hygiene has 26 fully operational dental chairs which includes 6 digital radiographic units within the clinic.
-This allows each student access to their own dental chair.
+The Vancouver College of Dental Hygiene has 26 fully operational dental chairs which includes 3 digital radiographic units within the clinic.
+There are an additional 8 Radiology Rooms for Student to practice Radiology.

 The Vancouver College of Dental Hygiene only requires that the individual has received their University Credits with a passing grade.